 The amount of money your family receives depends on your income, household size and living arrangement.
-Typically, eligible families of two receive $449 each month or $634 for a family of four.
+Typically, eligible families of two receive $554 each month.

 The lifetime limit for RI Works is 48 months.
 Families also are limited to no more than 24 months of cash assistance in a 60-month period.1

 Because the overall goal of RI Works is to encourage families to work and become self-sufficient, single parents must work or prepare for work an average of 20 or 30 hours per week.

 SNAP helps eligible single adults, couples, children and families, who may be working but are still struggling financially, to buy food and provide nutritional meals for themselves.